Complexity Results in Team Semantics: Nonemptiness Is Not So Complex: Introduction

 Table \ref{cPLNE:table:results} lists our results alongside those for classical propositional logic $\PL$, propositional dependence logic $\DEP$ \cite{yangvaananen2016}, propositional inclusion logic ${\PL(\subseteq)}$, and \emph{propositional team logic} $\PL(\sim)$ \cite{vaananen2007,muller2014,luck2020}.
 The logic $\PL(\sim)$ is expressively complete for all propositional team properties \cite{kontinen2014} and many of the common team-semantic connectives are definable in $\PL(\sim)$, so it provides a natural upper bound for the complexity of team-based extensions of $\PL$.
 The proof in \cite{lohmann2013} that $\SAT{\DEP}$ is NP-complete---i.e., that adding dependence atoms to $\PL$ does not increase the complexity of the satisfiability problem---makes use of downward closure.
 Similarly, the proof in \cite{hannula2018} that $\VAL{\PL(\subseteq)}$ is coNP-complete---i.e., that adding inclusion atoms to $\PL$ does not increase the complexity of the validity problem---makes use of union closure; as does the proof of the P-completeness of $\MC{\PL(\subseteq)}$ in \cite{hella2019}.
 The complexity results for the logic $\PLNE$ follow this pattern: being convex (downward closed up to a point), the complexity of its satisfiability problem is the same as that of $\PL$; being union closed, the complexity of its validity problem is the same as that of $\PL$, and its model-checking problem is tractable (our proofs of these results also make use of the relevant closure properties).
-As a result, we see that, at least with regard to the satisfiability and validity problems, adding the nonemptiness atom $\NE$ to $\PL$ does not increase complexity.
+As a result, we see that, at least with regard to the satisfiability and validity problems, adding the nonemptiness atom $\NE$ to $\PL$ does not increase complexity---in contrast, and as might be inferred from Table \ref{cPLNE:table:results}, many other team-based atoms and connectives \emph{do} increase complexity, often quite considerably.

 The paper is structured as follows.
 In Section \ref{cPLNE:section:preliminaries}, we define the syntax and semantics of \PLNE and list some basic properties of this logic.
 In Section \ref{cPLNE:section:MC}, we treat the model-checking problem; in Section \ref{cPLNE:section:SAT}, the satisfiability problem; and in Section \ref{cPLNE:section:VAL}, the validity problem.
 Section \ref{cPLNE:section:conclusion} concludes with some discussion of potential future work.